stuartlynne/qlmux_proxy/README.md

 A user friendly text showing any printers in error can be retrived from the specified status port.

 >    [ ql710w1: Printer Cover Open, close cover ]
 >    [ ql1060n0: Not Available, check if powered off or not plugged in ]

-This can be used in a script to return error information to a user.
+T    is can be used in a script to return error information to a user.

 > netcat 127.0.0.1 9001 < label.bin
 > status = $(netcat 127.0.0.1 9000)